 Scam emails are fraudulent messages that try to trick you into giving away personal, medical or financial information, or infect your device with malware to steal data.

-These emails can be very convincing and may appear to come from a legitimate source, such as a person or organisation you know.
+These emails can be very convincing and may appear to come from a legitimate source, such as a person or organisation you know when they are actually being sent from a fake address - known as ‘email spoofing’.

 Please refer to our guidance below on how to spot a scam email and report anything suspicious immediately to your IT Service Desk.